drycc/workflow/src/applications/deploying-apps.md

 Kubernetes takes care of the entire deploy, doing rolling updates in the background.
 As a result, there is only an overall deployment timeout instead of a configurable per-batch timeout.

-The base timeout is multiplied with `DEIS_DEPLOY_BATCHES` to create an overall timeout.
+The base timeout is multiplied with `DRYCC_DEPLOY_BATCHES` to create an overall timeout.
 This would be 240 (timeout) * 4 (batches) = 960 second overall timeout.

 #### RC deploy

-This deploy timeout defines how long to wait for each batch to complete in `DEIS_DEPLOY_BATCHES`.
+This deploy timeout defines how long to wait for each batch to complete in `DRYCC_DEPLOY_BATCHES`.

 #### Additions to the base timeout